Lattice fermion simulation of spontaneous time-reversal symmetry breaking in a helical Luttinger liquid: Effects of backscattering

 in the effective Hamiltonian.
 This term changes sign upon ${\cal T}$, which is allowed by time-reversally symmetric interactions because it appears with opposite sign in the two ground states.
 Which mass term is produced by the two-particle interaction depends on its sign \cite{Wu06}: $M_y$ if $t_{\rm U2}>0$ and $M_x$ if $t_{\rm U2}<0$.

 Since for large $x$ the transverse spin correlator factorizes,

 we can test for the appearance of a nonzero $M_\alpha$ by checking whether the correlator $R_\alpha(x,0)$ saturates at a nonzero value for large $x$.
 Fig.\ \ref{fig_mass} shows that this is indeed what happens, once $K$ drops below $1/2$.
+Finally, Fig.\ \ref{fig_degeneracy} shows the emergence of a ground-state degeneracy in the gapped regime.